qianqianqi28/MVC-EMA/README.md

 ## Configuration instructions
 The project structure distinguishes two kinds of folders:
-- lbaemma folder includes R code.
+- lbaemma folder includes R code for EMMA.
-- nmf folder includes MATLAB code.
+- nmf folder includes MATLAB code for APFGM and the results from EMMA and APFGM.

 ## Installation instructions
 - library(renv) init() is used to obtain renv.lock file.
 By looking at this file: This code is run by R version 4.2.3.